OilPriceAPI Docs

 function validatePriceResponse(response) {

-assert(response.status === 'success');
+assert(response.status === "success");

-assert(typeof response.data === 'object');
+assert(typeof response.data === "object");

-assert(typeof commodity.price === 'number');
+assert(typeof response.data.price === "number");

-assert(commodity.price > 0);
+assert(response.data.price > 0);

-assert(typeof commodity.currency === 'string');
+assert(typeof response.data.currency === "string");

 }